mathilab/SkinPigmentationCode/README.md

 ## fig2
 Pipeline to generate statistics for individual SNP logistic regression.
 Run runLogRegAllSNPs with arguments as shown in runLogRegAllSNPs_args.txt.
+This was meant to run on a cluster, but can easily be reconfigured to run locally.

-For the actual figure plots, this is generated as part of the ukbTimeSeries.sh and manualTimeSeries.sh pipelines using the statistics generated here in the fig1 folder.
+For the actual Fig.2 subplots, those are generated as part of the ukbTimeSeries.sh and manualTimeSeries.sh pipelines using the statistics generated here.

 ## fig3
 Pipeline to create subfigures of Fig. 3.
 Run plotPBSJointDiffTrees.sh with